derykmakgill/had/_page/about/index.md

 # About

 <blockquote>A transition from an author’s book to his conversation, is too often like an entrance into a large city, after a distant prospect.
-Remotely, we see nothing but spires of temples and turrets of palaces, and imagine it the residence of splendour, grandeur and magnificence; but when we have passed the gates, we find it perplexed with narrow passages, disgraced with despicable cottages, embarrassed with obstructions, and clouded with smoke.
+Remotely, we see nothing but spires of temples and turrets of palaces, and imagine it the residence of splendour, grandeur and magnificence; but when we have passed the gates, we find it perplexed with narrow passages, disgraced with despicable cottages, embarrassed with obstructions, and clouded with smoke.<br>
 <cite>Samuel Johnson; The Rambler, No. 14 (1750-05-05)</cite></blockquote>

 I'm an armchair researcher, writer, and digital archeologist who also builds businesses and invests.